-Life and Education
+Early Life and Education

-Dorothy Crowfoot was born to John Winter Crowfoot and Grace Mary Hood Crowfoot in Cairo, Egypt on May 12, 1910.
-John worked for the Egyptian Education Service as a school inspector and later on moved to Sudan where he became Director of Education and Director of Antiquities.
+Her father, John worked for the Egyptian Education Service as a school inspector and later moved to Sudan where he became Director of Education and Director of Antiquities.
 He retired from his career in Sudan in 1926 and focused on archaeology.
 He became the Director of Jerusalem’s British School of Archaeology and went on different excavations in Samaria, Bosra, and Mount Ophel.
-Grace Mary was a botanist and took time to illustrate the different flora found in Sudan.
+Her mother, Grace Mary, was a botanist and took time to illustrate the different flora found in Sudan.
 She was also very much involved in John’s work.

 Dorothy Hodgkin was diagnosed with rheumatoid arthritis after experiencing pain in her hands for a period of time.
-Although she spent a lot of time in a wheelchair, this did not stop her from pursuing her passion and she continued her research work.
+Although she eventually spent a lot of time in a wheelchair, this did not stop her from pursuing her passion and she continued her research work.

-Dorothy was given a research fellowship from Somerville College, Oxford in 1933.
+Hodgkin was given a research fellowship from Somerville College, Oxford in 1933.
 She was also Somerville’s first fellow and tutor in chemistry, a position she held from 1936 to 1977.
 During this period, she tutored the late Prime Minister Margaret Thatcher, who was then Margaret Roberts.
 Thatcher had a portrait of Dorothy Hodgkin installed in 10 Downing Street in the 1980s.

 Hodgkin showed great concern about social inequalities and aimed to resolve conflicts.
 She was president of the Pugwash Conferences on Science and World Affairs from 1976 to 1988.

 Because of her outstanding work, the Dorothy Hodgkin fellowship was established by the Royal Society for those who are in the early stages of their career in research.
 She was also chosen as one of the five “Women of Achievement” whose faces appeared in a series of British stamps that were issued in August 1996.
 The Royal Society also celebrated their 350th anniversary in 2010 by releasing 10 stamps that showcased their most acclaimed members.
-Among the ten was Dorothy Hodgkin, making it the second time for her face to appear on a stamp.
+Among the ten was Dorothy Hodgkin, making it the second time her face appeared on a stamp.

 Her name is also honored through several council offices and buildings in educational institutions.
-Among these are the council offices in the Borough of Hackney in London, buildings in Bristol University, Keele Univerity and King’s College in London, and Sir John Leman High School’s science block.
+Among these are the council offices in the Borough of Hackney in London, buildings in Bristol University, Keele University and King’s College in London, and Sir John Leman High School’s science block.

-Dorothy Crowfoot Hodgkin died on July 29, 1994.
+Dorothy Crowfoot Hodgkin died on July 29, 1994, aged 84.